 The life of a group of adolescents going through the trials and tribulations of teendom at Degrassi Community School.

 Earth: Final Conflict is a Canadian science fiction television series based on story ideas created by Gene Roddenberry, and produced under the guidance of his widow, Majel Barrett-Roddenberry.
-It was not produced, filmed or broadcast until after his death.
-It ran for five seasons between October 6, 1997, and May 20, 2002.

 When Charlie Harris ends up in a coma, he leaves the Hope-Zion Hospital in chaos - and his fiancée and fellow surgeon, Alex Reid, in a state of shock.
 As the staff of Hope-Zion races to save lives, comatose Dr. Harris wanders the halls of Hope-Zee in "spirit" form, not sure if he's a ghost or a figment of his own imagination.